 Lloyd Monroe, who served in the New Jersey Section at Spring Brook Country Club and Upper Montclair Country Club, competed in five U.S. Opens, two PGA Championships, two U.S. Senior Opens and two Senior PGA Championships.
 Monroe is also a four-time Pro-Scratch Championship winner and a former Dodge Open winner in 1974 and 1978.

 Brent Studer has been a member of the New Jersey Section since 1994 and excelled both on and off the golf course.
-On the course, he is a three-time Section Championship winner and two-time Charity Clambake winner.
-Studer has also competed at the highest level by competing in the 1994 U.S. Open and 2015 U.S. Senior Open.
+On the course, he is a four-time Section Championship winner 1998, 2008, 2015, 2018 and two-time Charity Clambake winner.
+Studer has also competed at the highest level by competing in the 1994 U.S. Open at Oakmont and 2015 U.S. Senior Open at Del Paso Country Club.
+Brent also qualified for the Senior PGA Championship at Oak Hill in 2019.
 Off the course, he is a two-time Private Merchandiser of the Year and the 1999 Golf Professional of the Year.

 Charlie Cowell, the 1992 New Jersey PGA Player of the Year, won the 1992 Assistants Championship, 1992 State Open and 1994 Met Open.
 In 1999, Cowell defeated his former college coach and New Jersey PGA Hall of Fame Member, Peter Famiano, in the finals to win the Match Play Championship.

-Wayne Warms, former Head Professional at Manasquan River Golf Club and Due Process Stable, served on the Board of Directors and earned a number of awards over his career including the Horton Smith award in 1984, Teacher of the Year award in 2003, Junior Golf Leader award winner from 1985-1996 and the National Junior Golf Leader award in 1995.
+Wayne Warms, former Head Professional at Manasquan River Golf Club and Director of Golf at Due Process Stable, served on the Board of Directors and earned a number of awards over his career including the Horton Smith award in 1984, Teacher of the Year award in 2003, Junior Golf Leader award winner from 1985-1996 and the National Junior Golf Leader award in 1995